HZcohort/DiNetxify/docs/md/visual.md

 )
 ```

 This will save an HTML file which you can open in a web browser to explore.
 Each node (disease) might be labeled or have tooltip info (like disease name, maybe prevalence), and edges might have tooltips for correlation values.
 Nodes within the same community are grouped together.
-This visualization helps identify clusters of diseases that frequently co-occur beyond what would be expected.
+This plot helps identify clusters of diseases that frequently co-occur beyond what would be expected.

 Optional parameters for `comorbidity_network_plot()` include layout and styling options:

 - **max_radius** – Maximum radial distance (in pixels) from the center that nodes can be placed.
 This essentially controls the size of the outer circle of the plot. *(Default: 90.0)*.
-- **min_radius** – Minimum radial distance (pixels) from center for node placement (the inner boundary of the network). *(Default: 35.0)*.
+- **min_radius** – Minimum radial distance (in pixels) from center for node placement (the inner boundary of the network). *(Default: 35.0)*.
 - **layer_distance** – Radial distance between concentric layers of nodes (if nodes are layered by some criteria, e.g., significance or degree). *(Default: 40.0)*.
 - **size_reduction** – A scaling factor (0 to 1) for node sizes to ensure they fit nicely (smaller values make nodes proportionally smaller). *(Default: 0.5)*.
 - **line_width** – Width (pixels) of the lines (edges) connecting nodes. *(Default: 1.0)*.
 - **line_color** – Color of the edges.
-Can specify a named color (e.g., `'steelblue'`), hex code (`'#4682B4'`), or RGB tuple. *(Default: 'black')*.
+Specify a named color (e.g., `'steelblue'`), hex code (`'#4682B4'`), or RGB tuple. *(Default: 'black')*.

 These parameters allow fine-tuning the appearance if needed (for example, if node labels overlap, you might reduce node sizes or adjust radii).
 Usually, the defaults produce a clear separation of communities.

 ## Disease trajectory plot

-The `result_plot.trajectory_plot()` function generates visualizations for disease trajectories.
+The `result_plot.trajectory_plot()` function generates a plot for disease trajectories.
 Typically, it will produce one plot per community of diseases (as identified in the network analysis) to show how diseases progress within that community.
 For each significant disease pair (temporal relationship), an arrow or directed edge is drawn from the antecedent disease to the consequent disease.
 The output is often a set of static image files (e.g., one PNG per community) because it might be easier to print or inspect individually.

 For example: